mdom/rdm/README.md

 Yank the complete url to the specified wiki page to your clipboard.

+## diff TITLE [VERSION] [VERSION]

+Diff two versions of the specified wiki page.
+If only one version is given, diff specified version against the current page.
+If not versions are given, diff the previous against the current version.

 # CONFIGURATION FILE

 Either \<~/.config/rdm/rdmrc> or \<~/.rdmrc\> are sourced on startup as